Discounts and rewards

 Teams and games

-If you're part of a team, you can switch to a different team by using the team's referral code.
+A team member can switch to a different team by using the team's referral code.

 Teams can have names and avatars to differentiate themselves on leaderboards.